mycarta/PMKMP/README.md

 PMKMP
 =====

-Matlab function to create perceptual colormaps, [as submitted on the Matlab File Exchange]. (http://www.mathworks.com/matlabcentral/fileexchange/28982-perceptually-improved-colormaps)
+Matlab function to create perceptual colormaps, [as submitted on the Matlab File Exchange] (http://www.mathworks.com/matlabcentral/fileexchange/28982-perceptually-improved-colormaps).

 Function and supporting files and images licensed under the terms of [BSD] (https://opensource.org/licenses/BSD-2-Clause) license.